State-Administered Prekindergarten Programs | Applications

 Universal Prekindergarten (UPK)

-Districts who are receiving prekindergarten funding for the first time will use the 2021-2022 UPK Expansion Allocations List to determine the number of eligible full day four year old students the district may receive funding for during the 2021-2022 program year.
-Districts who already receive UPK or Statewide Universal Full-Day Prekindergarten funding in the 2020-2021 program year may use funds to supplement their current programs for full-day four year old students.
+Districts will use applicable Allocations Lists to determine the number of eligible students the district may receive funding for during the 2022-2023 program year.
+Districts who already received UPK or Statewide Universal Full-Day Prekindergarten funding in previous program years may use funds to supplement their current programs for full-day four year old students.

-Differentiating the 2021-2022 Non-competitive UPK Expansion Allocation from 2021-2022 Competitive Universal Prekindergarten Expansion Grant for New Full-Day Placements for Four-Year-Old Students
+Differentiating the 2022-2023 Non-competitive UPK Allocations from 2022-2023 Competitive Universal Prekindergarten Expansion Grant for New Full-Day and Half-Day to Full-Day Placements for Four-Year-Old Students

-The 2021-2022 Universal Prekindergarten Program (UPK) Application on the Business Portal is only for a school district’s UPK allocational funding.
-This includes existing State-funded UPK allocations that were originally provided to school districts prior to 2021-2022 and new Federally funded UPK expansion allocations provided as of 2021-2022.
+The 2022-2023 Universal Prekindergarten Program (UPK) Application on the Business Portal is only for a school district’s UPK allocational funding.
+This includes existing State funded UPK allocations that were originally provided to school districts prior to 2022-2023, federally funded UPK expansion allocations provided as of 2021-2022, and new State funded UPK allocations provided as of 2022-2023.
 As opposed to competitive grant awards, these allocational funding streams are non-competitive because they have already been assigned to each school district in accordance with a formula set forth in New York State Education Law Section 3602-E.

-The recently announced 2021-2022 PreK RFP is a competitive grant program with a distinct and separate application process.
+The recently announced 2022-2023 prekindergarten RFP is a competitive grant program with a distinct and separate application process.
 Please refer to the information provided on the RFP’s announcement web page when applying for this new grant.

 Statewide Universal Full Day Prekindergarten (SUFDPK)

 Chapter 53 of the Laws of 2014 appropriated $340 million for prekindergarten grants to incentivize and fund universal full-day prekindergarten programs, in accordance with Section 3602-ee of the Education Law.
+Chapter 53 of the Laws of 2021 appropriated $15 million for additional prekindergarten grants for school districts to establish new full-day prekindergarten placements for four-year-old students in accordance with applicable provisions in Education Law Section 3602-ee governing Statewide Universal Full Day Prekindergarten (§3602-ee).
 Prekindergarten seats awarded through this competitive SUFDPK grant and filled during the grant period will continue to be renewed in subsequent years provided the program meets the quality standards and all applicable requirements.
 Programs operating under this grant must provide instruction for at least five hours per school day for the entire school year (which must at a minimum include 180 days per school year).
 SUFDPK funds can only be used for students who are four years of age.
 Grant funding must be used only to supplement, not supplant, existing prekindergarten programs.
-A total of $300 million has been allocated to the New York City region for this application, and $40 million has been allocated cumulatively for the nine other regions of New York State.
+A total of $300 million has been allocated to the New York City region for this application, and $53.36 million has been allocated cumulatively for the nine other regions of New York State.

 Targeted Prekindergarten (TPK)